dz-py/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Allows user to play rock paper scissors against the computer
+Allows the user to play rock paper scissors against the computer